Halakhamayseh/201code_reading-note/class01.md

 #### 1. JavaScript language care about behavior layer, You can create js file if end with this extension (.js)
 #### 2. HTML care about content layer, You can create js file if end with this extension(.HTML)
 #### 3. CSS language care about presentation layer, You can create js file if end with this extension(.CSS)
 The JavaScript is added last and enhances the usability o the page or the experience of interacting with the site.Keeping it separate means that the page still works if the user cannot load or run the JavaScript.
-(Links to an external site.)
 In js we have three types of date
 1. number (1,2,5.0)
 2. strings("5" ,"h2o","gh")